-During the fiscal year ended December 31, 2021, the Board 11 meetings.
+During the fiscal year ended December 31, 2022, the Board held nine meetings.
 We expect our directors to attend Board meetings, meetings of any committees and subcommittees on which they serve, and each annual meeting of stockholders, either in person or by teleconference.
-During 2021, each director attended, either in person or telephonically, at least 75% of the aggregate Board meetings and meetings of committees on which he served during his tenure as a director or committee member, and a majority of directors did not attend the Company's 2021 annual meeting.
+During the fiscal year ended December 31, 2022, each director attended, either in person or telephonically, at least 75% of the aggregate Board meetings and meetings of committees on which he served during his tenure as a director or committee member, and a majority of directors did not attend the Company's 2022 annual meeting.